quantumomics/Beauty/README.md

 11. Beauty is limited to an experiment.

+12. Beauty is correlation with you and me, please carry on.

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.